MonoGame/MonoGame/Documentation/riemer_2d_5_rotation.md

-## Rotation – Drawing the cannon
+## Rotation — Drawing the cannon
-We’ve almost covered all aspects about 2D rendering but one: rotation.
+We've almost covered all aspects about 2D rendering but one: rotation.
 In this chapter we will render our cannons on top of the carriages, according to the rotation angle stored in the PlayerData array.

 You should already have imported the cannon image and linked them to the cannonTexture variable two chapters ago.
-Let’s discuss how we should rotate the cannons.
+Let's discuss how we should rotate the cannons.

 As mentioned in the previous chapters, by default XNA takes the top-left corner of the 2D image as origin.
-This is important for 2 reasons, of which we’ve covered the first one in the previous chapter:
+This is important for 2 reasons, of which we've covered the first one in the previous chapter:

 - XNA will position the image on the screen so the origin point is at the position you specify in the SpriteBatch.Draw method.
 - When you rotate the image, XNA rotates the image around its origin point.
 This is a direct consequence of the previous one: this way, the origin point stays at the position you specify, no matter what the rotation of the image is.